RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 + **Patch Changes**
     - Please see the topic "How do I change patches" on GitHub: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)
 + **JackTrip**
     - There is another jamming app called JackTrip which is also installed.
-It's untested on jambox.
+It's a command-line app for routing audio over a network, and by itself is not easy to use.
+Port forwarding setup on your router will likely be required.
+JackTrip can be used with the JamTrip wrapper, which simplifies JackTrip operation and configuration.
 You can report your experiences in the JackTrip discussion category on jambox-pi-gen GitHub.